marcogrecopriolo/guglielmo/README.md

 The binary supplied with each version supports all available devices except for PLUTO.

-At this moment in time, the only device tested is the SDR RTL stick, and the only build linux.
+At this moment in time, the only devices tested are the SDR RTL stick and the SDRplay RSP1a, and the only build linux.

 ## TODO

 - integrate Qt audio with pulseaudio
-- debug support
+- debug verbosity (and logging in general)
 - MPRIS support
 - cleanup the source, remove objects that are not needed, consolidate buffer usage
 - make loading settings more resilient to duff values
+- selecting devices when multiple devices of the same type are available
+- improve on IF and LNA gain settings
+- Windows and Mac builds

 ## Acknowledgements, copyright, etc...